Why Social Media For Your Restaurant Is Important

 Out of every social media platform, Facebook has the most users worldwide.
 Facebook will probably be the number one social media platform customers will use to find out information about your restaurant.
-This means you need to create a solid, up-to-date Facebook profile for your restaurant.
+This kind of popularity means you need to create a reliable, up-to-date Facebook profile for your restaurant.
 Your address, phone number, hours of operation, etc. all need to be accurate.
-Make sure to frequently post pictures of menu items and even consider going behind the scene with Facebook live videos.
+Make sure to frequently post pictures of menu items and even consider going behind the scenes with Facebook live videos.

-If you create a Twitter account, you will want to be very active.
-Some reports recommend tweeting and retweeting between seven and fifteen times a day.
-On Twitter, make sure to connect with people and tweet with them, use campaign specific hashtags, and tweet about trending topics.
+If you create a Twitter account, stay very active.
+Research recommends tweeting and retweeting at least ten times per day.
+Make sure to connect with people and tweet with them, use campaign-specific hashtags, and tweet about trending topics.

-Instagram is all about the photos so make sure to be visual.
+Instagram is all about the images, so stay visual.
 Run photo challenge contests, use hashtags, and location tags.
-Note that, Instagram doesn’t let you hyperlink, so you won’t be able to drive CTA traffic to your website.
+Note that Instagram doesn’t let you hyperlink, so you won’t be able to drive CTA traffic to your website.
 Still, regularly posting on Instagram keeps you on customers’ radars and allows them to see behind the scenes.

-Like Twitter, Pinterest is another social media platform that you will want to be very active on.
-Anywhere from five to eleven pins a day is acceptable.
+Like Twitter, Pinterest is another social media platform on which you’ll want to be very active.
+Anywhere from three to eleven pins a day is acceptable.
 Show your restaurant’s personality by creating boards that include pictures of dishes, restaurant photos, staff, and special events.

 For All Social Media Platforms

-Remember that no matter what social media platforms you choose, the most important part is to interact with your followers!
+Remember that no matter what social media platforms you choose, the most essential part is to interact with your followers!
 Social media for restaurants allows customers to learn about your establishment, but so does your website.
-To learn more check out our blog on why restaurants need a website.
-If you’re simply looking for more restaurant marketing info, check out our restaurant marketing tips blog.
+To learn more, check out our blog on why restaurants need a website.
+If you’re looking for more restaurant marketing info, check out our restaurant marketing tips blog.

 Want to get the scoop on everything restaurant tech, marketing, industry news, and more?
 We got you covered.
 Subscribe to our award-winning blog to get weekly updates on the most buzzworthy restaurant industry topics.